Kamisama Minarai: Himitsu no Cocotama

 Kamisama Minarai: Himitsu no Cocotama is a Japanese anime television series animated by OLM, Inc., based on both the series of toys and Media Franchise created by Bandai Namco Holdings.
 The series focuses on Kokoro Yotsuba, a fifth grader who accidentally witness a small god born from her treasured color pencil set, and must be bound through a contract in order to keep his existence a secret.
 The series was directed by Norio Nitta and written by Michihiro Tsuchiya (Mirmo De Pon!, PriPara, Cross Game) with character designs by Shinobu Ookawa.
 The series aired on all TXN stations in Japan from October 2015 to June 2018, replacing Tamagotchi! on its initial timeslot.
-The series uses a few elements from Shinto and Christianity, regarding the Cocotamas.
+The series uses a few elements from Shinto and Christian mythologies, regarding the Cocotamas.

-A second series, sequel titled Kira Kira Happy Hirake!
+A second series, sequel and spinoff titled Kira Kira Happy Hirake!
 Cocotama was broadcast from September 2018 to September 2019.

 Story

 Kokoro Yotsuba is a fifth-grader who lives on the seaside town of Aozora, who is clumsy yet also takes good care of her belongings.
 Living alongside her brother, she once understood what her grandmother said to her, regarding that "everything has a soul" and that things should be cherished.
 One day, a strange egg was born from her colored pencil she cherished the most, revealing to as Luckytama, a Cocotama.
 However, he is found by Kokoro after returning from school and for him to exist, he asks Kokoro to sign a "Secret Contract" on which she cannot reveal the secret of the Cocotamas to the world and also must take care of him with great love and care.
 Now with Luckytama living with his new human friend, Kokoro must make sure she never reveal not tell their secret while meeting other Cocotamas who either befriend her or cause her trouble.